 Due to a kitchen flood, we completely remodeled the kitchen – including the floors, taking down walls, and all new appliances.
 I wrote about the entire process on this post here!

 Fast forward three years and I’ve been itching to make a change in this space.
 I know, I know…but if you know me at all, you know that nothing in my house stays forever!
-I have been eyeing a very specific chandelier and when I found it in stock at Shades of Light, I knew they were meant to be in my kitchen!
+I’ve been eyeing a very specific chandelier and when I found it in stock at Shades of Light, I knew they were meant to be in my kitchen!
 I can’t wait to show you!

 Kitchen Chandeliers – What I Chose!

-You don’t need to do a full remodel to change something in your space.
+You don’t need to do a full re-model to change something in your space.
 Something as simple as changing out a light or adding new hardware can breathe new life into your kitchen while staying within budget.

-My new chandelier, the Classic Crystal Glam Chandelier – 6 Light, from Shades of Light is seriously a dream come true.
+My new kitchen chandelier, the Classic Crystal Glam Chandelier – 6 Light, from Shades of Light is seriously a dream come true.
 The quality and the beauty of this light fixture is truly unmatched.
 It is even better in person, if that is even possible!